mzipay/servicemix-docker/jboss-fuse/README.md

 The Fuse installation is located at */opt/fuse* and is owned by ``fuse:fuse``.
 Karaf is prohibited from running as ``root``.

-All Karaf data has been moved out of the installation directory and into */var/opt/fuse* (which is defined as a Docker volume).
-Additionally, the */opt/fuse/bin/setenv* script has been copied to */var/opt/fuse/bin/setenv* (and the former now sources the latter) so that startup behavior may be configured.

 The default username and password is admin/admin. *(Note: this account left disabled by the default Fuse install, but __enabled__ in this image.)*